factoryfx/factoryfx/docu/src/main/java/io/github/factoryfx/docu/parametrized/README.md

 # Short-lived Objects
-It's is possible that the parameter for object creation are not entirely available in the factories .
+It is possible that the parameters for object creation are not entirely available in the factories.
 The missing parameter could be part of a request or loaded from the database.

 ![alt text](diagramm.png)